jimshowalter/architecture-enforcer/README.md

 The first two args specify input files.
 The third arg specifies the directory where output files go.

 The last eight args are optional, and can appear in any order (or not at all).
-For details, see the notes below.

 Unresolved types and illegal references are written to the output directory (if strict is not specified).

 Unresolved types are written as the fully-qualified type name, one type per line.

+By default, the unresolved-types output file name is "unresolved_types.txt", and the illegal-references output file name is "illegal_references.txt".
+These can be overridden with the -U and -I options, respectively.

+If -R is specified, all references (not just illegal references) are written to the specified file.

-Illegal references are written in a format designed to be easy to machine read:
+References are written in a format designed to be easy to machine read:

 referringType!referringComponent!referringLayer!referringDepth!referredToType!referredToComponent!referredToLayer!referredToDepth